GitHubbubble/gitPro/Rebase.md

 $ git push https://github.com/Laviness/ucr-cs100.git --force
 ```

 since you have changed exist history on the server.
-But I only recommend you to do that locally with commits that don't exist on the server using `git push origin` because change exist history on the server will cause serious problem.
+But I only recommend you to do it **locally** with commits that don't exist on the server using `git push origin` because change exist history on the server will cause serious problem.

 ##The drawbacks of Rebasing
 Rebasing is great, but depends on how you use it.